-15A NCAC 07M .0704 is readopted as published in 34:09 NCR 764 as follows:

-7 3 15A NCAC 07 M.0704 POLICY STATEMENTS 4 (a) The follow: ing forms of mitigation are ranked in order of preference: 5 (1) Enhancement of coastal resources with created or restored systems determined to be potentially 6 more productive of the resources characteristic of unaltered North Carolina ecosystems than those 7 destroyed.
+1 15A NCAC 07M .0704 is readopted as published with changes in 34:09 NCR 764 as follows: 2 3 15A NCAC 07M .0704 POLICY STATEMENTS 4 (a) The following forms of mitigation are ranked in order of preference: 5 (1) Enhancement of coastal resources with created or restored systems determined to be potentially 6 more productive of the resources characteristic of unaltered North Carolina ecosystems than those 7 destroyed.
 8 (2) Creation or restoration of an area of similar ecological utility and potential biological value than that 9 destroyed or altered.
 10 (3) Creation or restoration of an area with a desirable but different ecological function or potential than 11 that destroyed or altered.
-12 (4) The following forms of mitigation will be considered even though they do not meet the definition 13 in 15A NCAC 7M .0702.
-They are actions which by themselves shall not be deemed adequate to 14 offset habitat losses, but may be used in combination with Subparagraphs (a) (1) through (3) to 15 achieve the stated goal of these Rules.
-16 (A) Acquisition for public ownership of unique and ecologically important systems not 17 protected by state and/or federal regulatory programs.
-The type of impacts to be mitigated 18 and the quality of the area to be acquired will be considered on a case-by-case basis.
-19 (B) Transfer of privately owned lands subject to state and federal regulatory control into public 20 ownership.
-21 (C) Provisions of funds for research or for management programs.
-22 (D) Increased public access for recreational use.
-23 (b) Mitigation proposals may be the basis for approval of a development which is otherwise in conflict with general 24 or specific use standards set forth in 15A NCAC 7H .0208.
-If a development represents no significant loss to coastal 25 resources, the n nitigation proposal must be on-site, or proximate thereto, and must be designed to enhance the coastal 26 environment.
-27 (c) Mitigation proposals to offset losses associated with publicly funded projects shall be reviewed by the staff with 28 the sponsoring agency and incorporated into project plans.
-29 (d) Approved mitigation proposals for all categories of development shall become a part of permit conditions 30 according to G. S. 113A-120(b) and thereby subject to enforcement authority pursuant to G.S.
-113A-126 and shall be 31 memorialized in n a mitigation agreement which will constitute a contract between the applicant and the CRC.
-32 (e) Those pro ojects consistent with the review criteria for permit approval shall be exempt from mitigation 33 requirements.
-34 35 History Note: Authority G.S.
-113A-102(b); 113A-107; 113A-113; 113A-120(a); 113A-124; 36 Eff.
-January 1, 1984; 37 Readopted Eff.
-August 1, 2022.
+12 (4) The following forms of mitigation will shall be considered even though they do not meet the 13 definition in 15A NCAC 7M .0702.
+They are actions which by themselves shall not be deemed 14 adequate to offset habitat losses, but and may be used in combination with Subparagraphs (a) (1) 15 through (3) to achieve the stated goal of these Rules.
+16 (A) Acquisition for public ownership of unique and ecologically important systems not 17 protected by state and/or or federal regulatory programs.
+The type of impacts to be 18 mitigated and the quality of the area to be acquired will be considered on a case-by-case 19 basis.
+20 (B) Transfer of privately owned lands subject to state and federal regulatory control 21 into public ownership.
+22 Provisions of funds for State, federal or accredited institution research or for management (C) 23 programs.
+Increased public access to public trust resources for recreational use.
+24 (D) 25 (b) Mitigation proposals may be the basis for approval of a development which is otherwise in conflict with general 26 or specific use standards set forth in 15A NCAC 7H .0208.
+If a development represents no significant loss to coastal 27 resources, the mitigation proposal must be on-site, or proximate thereto, and must be designed to enhance the coastal 28 environment.
+29 (c) Mitigation proposals to offset losses of coastal resources associated with due to publicly funded projects shall be 30 reviewed by the staff Division of Coastal Management with the sponsoring agency and incorporated into the project 31 plans. by the State or federal agency.
+32 (d) Approved mitigation proposals for all categories of development shall become a part of permit conditions 33 according to G.S.
+113A-120(b) and thereby subject to enforcement authority pursuant to G.S.
+113A-126.
+G.S.
+34 113A-126 and shall be memorialized in a mitigation agreement which will constitute a contract between the applicant 35 and the CRC.
+36 (e) Those projects consistent with the review criteria for permit approval shall be exempt from mitigation 37 requirements.

+1 2 History Note: Authority G.S.
+113A-102(b); 113A-107; 113A-113; 113A-120(a); 113A-124;

+3 Eff.
+January 1, 1984;

+4 Readopted Eff.
+October 1, 2022.